Skip to content

 Challenge: Difficulty Staying Present

-Challenge: Performance Pressures
+Challenge: Performance Pressure

 Challenge: Emotional Barriers

-Challenge: Lack of Partner Interest
+Challenge: Unequal Partner Interest

 How Does Mindful Sex Compare to Tantric or Other Approaches?